terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 *"Separate the wheat from the chaff" is an idiom that means to distinguish valuable or useful things (or people) from worthless ones.*

+Its important to remember that what Sutton proposes may have great value.
+In the sense of making the magical A/C unit a better room heater.
+Sutton's new theories may result in better performing statistical pattern matching tools ("AI").
+And **there is a massive demand for the real capabilities of AI**.
+You need to be able to separate the AI wheat from the chaff.

 **1 Coding basic AI demos (NNs, CNNs, LLMs, etc) is the only way to really grasp what AI (and AI hype) is**.
+You can make a lot of quick progress in understanding the core of AI by doing some surprisingly simple demos.
 Its not that difficult nowadays, because AI tools (Cursor, GPT, Codex, etc) do the coding and debugging for you.

 **2 After demos, you realize where AI excels and fails**.
 AI NNs are just statistical models trained on whatever input you give them.
 They only crunch numbers (they don't have any comprehension of the real world).